geany/geany-osx/README.md

 	export APPLICATION_CERT="your certificate name"
 	```

-	(the certificate name is typically your name or your company's name).
-The
-	certificate should be installed in your login keychain.
+	The certificate should be installed in your login keychain.
+You can get the
+	certificate name by running `security find-identity -p codesigning` and
+	checking  for "Developer ID Application" - the name that follows it is the
+	certificate name.

 6. Create the app bundle by calling